herobd/Visual-Template-Free-Form-Parsing/README.md

-# Deep Visual Template-free Form Parsing
+# Visual Template-free Form Parsing

 This is the code from our ICDAR 2019 paper, "Deep Visual Template-free Form Parsing." (http://arxiv.org/abs/1909.02576)

-This code is free to use for non-commericial purposes.
-Contact me if commericialization is desired.
+This code is licensed under GNU GPL v3.
+If you would like it distributed to you under a different license, please contact me (briandavis@byu.net).

 ## Requirements
 * Python 3.x (at least 3.7 for doing optimization)